-This LR has been updated to reference the new LR 2002-2 for proper noticing procedures in connection with matters served with negative notice.
-Subpart (k) is intended to provide a comprehensive list of all matters for which negative notice is authorized.
-Other matters not specifically provided for in these LRs may not be served with negative notice absent specific Court order.
+This LR has been updated to reference the new LR 2002-2 for proper noticing procedures in connection with matters done via negative notice.
+This LR is intended to provide a comprehensive list of all matters for which negative notice is allowed and may not be mentioned in any of the other LR.
+Other matters not specifically provided for in these LR may not be handled by negative notice absent specific Court order.